 If you’re looking for ebooks for your family, there’s no need to spend a bunch of money.
 There are so many places where you can download free ebooks or read them online.
 We’ve found books for the entire family.
 There’s everything from picture books for beginning readers to novels for adults.
 You can find both classics and recent books in every genre for free in ebook format.

 Where to Find Free Ebooks

-The websites below offer a wide selection of free Ebooks.
+The websites below offer a wide selection of free ebooks.
 Several of these websites include books for adults, and even the ones that only offer children’s books may include some that aren’t appropriate for every family.
-So, I recommend that you supervise your children when they are picking out books and screen their choices before allowing them to read them.
+So, I recommend that you supervise your children when they are picking out books and screen their choices before allowing them to read the books.

 This page contains affiliate links.
 See our complete disclosure here.